Chemotherapy nausea and vomiting: Prevention is best defense

 Whether you'll experience nausea and vomiting as a result of chemotherapy depends on:

-- What chemotherapy drugs you receive
+- What chemotherapy drugs you receive and their dosage

 - Whether you receive other cancer treatments — such as radiation — during your chemotherapy treatment